Join us for an adventure in flavor!

 Now all that is left, my dear friends, is garnish with some parsley and dig in with some nice chilled beer… Guten Appetit!!

-Jägerschnitzel, on my GypsyPlate… Enjoy!
+Jägerschnitzel, on our GypsyPlate… Enjoy!

 jagerschnitzel on the gypsy plate